beckyrich/weather/README.md

 # Weather App

-This is a weather app designed to demonstrate API called, manipulating the DOM, handing errors, and showing creativity
+This is a weather app designed to demonstrate ability to make an API call, manipulating the DOM, and handing errors

 ## Thoughts After Project

 - Going back later, when time permits, I would break the sections down into smaller components.
 This would make it more manageable and scalable.
 - Instead of traditional CSS, I would implement TailwindCSS or Bootstrap
-- Styling still needs to be formatted/aligned more effeciently

 * Started researching adding a satellite view through Google Maps API to the weather app
-* I would also create an .env file to make the API private as a best practice.
+* I would also create an .env file to make the API private as a best practice and security.

 ## Resources

-- Stack Overflow- for researching async/await and promises while figuring out error handling
+- Stack Overflow- for researching async/await and promises while figuring out error handling.
+Also researching how to display icon with current weather
 - CSS Tricks- for some styling ideas and a refresher of Flexbox
 - Axios Documentation through Github
 - OpenWeather API Documentation